rohithgoud30/personal_job_scrapper/README.md

 - **Per-day dedupe**: `seen.json` (per date folder) tracks stable job IDs; only unseen postings make it into the CSV.
 - **Two-stage AI filtering with retries + reasoning**:
   1. After scraping completes, all staged titles/companies/locations/URLs are sent in one array to the Z.AI `glm-4.6` model; it removes anything not tied to the target web stacks (frontend React/Angular/Next.js/TS, backend Java/Spring Boot/Python/FastAPI/Node/Express, React Native, cloud microservices alongside those stacks).
   2. Each remaining role is visited individually; descriptions are re-fetched if short (10s, then 30s) before scoring with `glm-4.5-Air`.
-The model enforces the stack match, accepts 5/`5+` years, and rejects explicit 6+ requirements.
+The model enforces the stack match, accepts 5/`5+` years, rejects explicit 6+ requirements, and rejects Go/Golang/.NET/C#.
 Accepted/rejected roles include a one-line reason in the logs.
 Both AI calls retry up to 3 times with backoff.
 - **Timestamps**: Every row includes `scraped_at` (e.g., `1:05 PM ET`) for quick auditing.
 - **CSV columns**: `site,title,company,location,posted,url,job_id,scraped_at` (no summary/description text stored).
 Each site writes into `data/<host>/<date>/new_jobs.csv`.
 - **Run timer + summary**: While the scraper runs you’ll see a live elapsed timer (like a package install), and when it finishes the CLI logs the total duration.